DuckArroyo/deep-thoughts/DevNotes.md

 ## `npm run seed` - will go into the server dir and seed the files

 ## `npm run install` - will install dependencies at root, server, and client level

+## 21.4

+## 21.4.3 Set Up the Main URL Routes Using React Router

+Explains routes

+## 21.4.4 Implement the Navigation Links and URL Parameters

+Explains `Link` functionality and implementation

+## 21.4.5 Build the "Single Thought" Page

+Add the query in the utils folder/file to be used in Single Thought